 In 1992, the Institute started an advanced standing (post-professional) Doctor of Physical Therapy (DPT) program.
 This was a nationwide program that enabled therapists to study in a selected clinical area.
 The first student graduated from this program in the spring of 1995.
 (It was replaced in the year 2000 by the Doctor of Health Sciences (DHSc) degree.)

 In 1994, the Institute commenced a first professional degree in physical therapy - the Master of Physical Therapy (MPT) - for those individuals who had achieved a baccalaureate degree with the necessary prerequisite natural and social science courses.
 This MPT degree was the first to be offered by an independent and proprietary school of physical therapy.
-This program was accredited by CAPTE in October 1996 and reaccredited in 2001.
+This program was accredited by CAPTE in October 1996 and reaccredited in 2001 and 2011.

 In 1996, the Institute of Occupational Therapy was founded to offer a Master of Occupational Therapy (MOT) degree.
 The MOT degree program commenced September 1997.
 The program provides a series of entry-level courses for the first professional degree of occupational therapy.
 The MOT program was accredited with no deficiencies by the Accreditation Council for Occupational Therapy Education (ACOTE) in April 1999 and was reaccredited in April 2009.